Cost to Tile a Bathroom

 Preparing Walls and Subfloor

 If your walls and floors are very uneven, it may be necessary to do some remedial work on them before the tiles can be laid.
-This could mean installing new plasterboard or laying plywood on the floor.
+This could mean installing new plasterboard, plywood or cement boards on the floor - although try to avoid using plywood in wet areas within the bathroom as moisture can cause it to expand, warp, or become weak over time.

 Moisture resistant plasterboard costs around £15 a sheet, while plywood is around £15 a sheet.